Competitive debate in the United States: Development of intercollegiate debate

-Advent of high school debate: 1925–1970
+Advent of high school debate

-Competitive debating stayed a primarily intercollegiate activity until 1925 when Bruno E. Jacob founded the National Forensic League (NFL), since been renamed to the National Speech and Debate Association (NSDA).
+Competitive debating stayed a primarily intercollegiate activity until Bruno E. Jacob founded the National Forensic League (NFL)—since renamed as the National Speech and Debate Association (NSDA)—in 1925.
 A professor at Ripon College, Jacob was inspired by a letter he received asking if a debate league for high school students existed.
 Upon learning that there was no nationwide league, Jacob established the NFL on March 28, 1925, and within a year the league had 100 member schools around the country.
 While some high school organizations like North Carolina's High School Debating Union and the Montana State High-School Debate League existed, they only allowed students to compete up to the state level.
 In 1937, the NFL established a "National Student Congress," a debate event in which students roleplay as members of the United States Congress.
 During World War II the NFL suspended all operations except for Congressional debate, receiving a letter of commendation from President Franklin Delano Roosevelt.
 In 1950 Jacob resigned from his teaching post to devote himself to the NFL on a full-time basis.
 By the time of his resignation in 1969, the league had grown to over 300,000 student members.

 In 1963, U.S. Senator B. Everett Jordan introduced a bill to require the Librarian of Congress to prepare a report on the Policy debate topics at the high school and intercollegiate level each year.
 This bill was eventually adopted into law, with annual reports published to this day.